 Who We Are:

 Students trained by Health Advancement & Prevention Strategies staff members and other campus experts to help advance the health and safety of their peers at Lehigh University.
-Peer Heath Advisers provide peer-to-peer support, advice, resources and programming to promote healthy behaviors.
+Peer Heath Advisors provide peer-to-peer support, advice, resources and programming to promote health behaviors.

 To make Lehigh University a healthier and safer place through strategic peer-to-peer interactions focused on the promotion of healthy behaviors.